amlalejini/ALife-2020--Emerging-Researchers-in-ALife-Workshop/index.md

 | 5 | Kyle Doney | Automated tensegrity robot behavior generation | TBD |
 | 6 | Nathan Brooks | A mechanism to promote social behaviour in household load balancing | TBD |

+**We're holding off on accepting more lightning talks to reserve space for a few academic kaoroke slots.** If we don't receive sufficient interest in doing academic karaoke, we'll open lightning talk signups again.
+If we do call for more lightning talks, we will do so via an announcement at the conference.

 ### Academic Karaoke

 | Time Slot | Speaker | Contact |